LTS4/DeepFool/README.md

 This function is a wrapper to compute the adversarial perturbation for [MatConvNet](http://www.vlfeat.org/matconvnet/)'s models.

+__Note__: The final softmax (loss) layer should be removed in order to prevent numerical instabilities.

 ###adversarial_DeepFool_caffe.m

 This function is a wrapper to compute the adversarial perturbation for [Caffe](http://caffe.berkeleyvision.org)'s models.

+__Note__: The final softmax (loss) layer should be removed in order to prevent numerical instabilities.

 The arguments for both wrappers are: